Sacrifice zone: United States

 The US EPA affirmed in a 2004 report in response to the Office of Inspector General, that "the solution to unequal protection lies in the realm of environmental justice for all Americans.
 No community, rich or poor, black or white, should be allowed to become a 'sacrifice zone'."

+Perhaps the best-known sacrifice zone in the United States is "Cancer Alley" in Louisiana, an 85-mile stretch of land along the Mississippi river containing over 200 petrochemical plants.
+Serious air and water quality violations have been documented since the 1970s, and elevated cancer risk has been found.
+The region's population is disproportionately black and low-income.

-Commentators including Chris Hedges, Joe Sacco, Robert Bullard and Stephen Lerner have argued that corporate business practices contribute to producing sacrifice zones.
+Commentators including Chris Hedges, Joe Sacco, Robert Bullard and Stephen Lerner have argued that corporate business practices contribute to producing sacrifice zones and that these zones most commonly exist in low-income and minority, usually African-American communities.
 Sacrifice zones are a central topic for the graphic novel Days of Destruction, Days of Revolt, written by Hedges and illustrated by Sacco.

-In 2012, Hedges stated that examples of sacrifice zones included Pine Ridge, S.D. and Camden, N.J.
+In 2012, Hedges stated that examples of sacrifice zones included Pine Ridge, South Dakota and Camden, New Jersey.
 In 2017 a West Calumet public housing project in East Chicago, Indiana built at the former site of a lead smelter needed to be demolished and soil replaced to bring the area up to residential standards, displacing 1000 residents.
 In 2014, Naomi Klein wrote that "running an economy on energy sources that release poisons as an unavoidable part of their extraction and refining has always required sacrifice zones."

+Venezuela

+Lake Maracaibo in the state of Zulia is one of the most important bodies of water in the western region of Venezuela.
+This lake was also the site of one of the worst environmental catastrophes in Venezuela's history: the Barroso II blowout in 1922; an oil well that began spewing huge quantities of oil for 9 days, spilling around 900,000 barrels in the area.
+This oil disaster, paradoxically, became a milestone for the abundance of the oil industry in the country.

+Erick Camargo indicates that oil spills generated by the lack of maintenance of the complex network of oil infrastructure continue to be a constant and are the main cause of contamination in the lake.
+However, he also indicates that the use of agrochemicals on nearby crops and the discharge of sewage worsen the situation.

+A 2022 scientific paper reveals the presence of multiple toxic elements in surface sediments in different parts of the lake.
+This constitutes a high risk for the flora and fauna of the region, as well as for the health of the human communities living in the areas where the samples were taken.
+Another study in 2007 revealed the presence of toxic metals in part of the subway aquifers connected to the lake basin; the samples taken had values well above the limits allowed for drinking water according to national and international regulations.